What Happens When Two of the Best High Schools North of Austin Share a Zip Code?

 - Your student is interested in a specific program like the robotics team or a particular fine arts department

-If I had to pick one, I would give Round Rock High a slight edge purely on the numbers.
-That 95 with nearly 4,000 students is remarkable.
-But Leander High at a 90 and $77,000 less in median home price is a legitimate value play, and Leander ISD’s trajectory over the last decade suggests the school is only going to keep getting stronger.
+If I had to pick one, I would give Round Rock High a slight edge on the per-domain TEA breakdown, particularly on Closing the Gaps.
+But Leander High is also an A school and Leander ISD’s trajectory over the last decade suggests the campus is only going to keep getting stronger.
 Either way you are putting your student in an A rated high school, and that is a pretty great starting point for any home search.

 Frequently Asked Questions